JefferyWlLee/1800_2023100_BBY13/README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
-├── images                   # Folder for vriousimage assets ├── scripts                  # Folder for scripts
+├── images                   # Folder for various image assets ├── scripts                  # Folder for scripts
     /authentication.js       # Script for handling login authentication /each_post.js            # Script for handling post creation